haknkayaa/CLion-STM32CubeMX-OpenOCD/README.md

 For [Turkish](README-tr.md)

-**If you found it useful, you can provide support by "Star" this repo.**

 # Embedded System Development on CLion IDE (CLion, STM32CubeMX, Debugger(OpenOCD, GDB ), STLINK-v2)

 This repo is embedded in the STM32CubeMX framework on the JetBrains CLion IDE